nhsconnect/national-authentication/pages/Implementation/ImpGuide_OIDC.md

     "state": session["state"]
 }
 # Setup the auth request
-auth_req = client.construct_AuthorizationRequest(request_args=args)
+auth_req = client.construct_authorisationRequest(request_args=args)
 # execute request
-login_url = auth_req.request(client.authorization_endpoint)
+login_url = auth_req.request(client.authorisation_endpoint)
 # redirect to the login url
 return Redirect(login_url)
 ```

 ### Supporting Information
-In this example there is only one  identityprovider so the authorization endpoint URL received as part of a out-of-band manual registration process has been read into client.authorization_endpoint.
+In this example there is only one  identityprovider so the authorisation endpoint URL received as part of a out-of-band manual registration process has been read into client.authorisation_endpoint.
 The CAS Service  provider does not support dynamic client registration, so again  the client id has been received out-of-band and read from configuration into the variable client_uri.
 Make sure `redirectURI` matches a URI known by the provider.
 The `state` and nonce should be stored so they can be retrieved later.